How To Get A Renovation Mortgage

 Why traditional lenders probably can’t help you with renovation finance

-Many home renovators and first-time developers make their first approach for finance to their own bank, or another high-street bank or building society.
+Many home renovators and first-time developers make their first approach for finance to their own bank or another high-street lender.
 But for a variety of reasons, these are seldom the most suitable sources of finance for renovation projects.

-Unsympathetic to inexperienced applicants: high-street lenders operate to strictly defined lending criteria.
-Applicants who don’t have the required building / development experience are unlikely to be given the green light.
+Unsympathetic to inexperienced applicants: high-street lenders operate according to strictly defined lending criteria.
+Applicants who don’t have the required building/development experience are unlikely to be given the green light.

-Picky about properties: traditional lenders’ definitions of properties they classify as unmortgageable include):
+Picky about properties: a traditional lender's definition of a property they classify as unmortgageable include:

 - Anywhere valued at less than £50,000